 Analysis of the model scenarios, impacts of the chronic lowering of water levels on storage, recharge, and well yields, and the well screen analysis for the ELPMA indicates that the sustainable yield is dependent on the combined effects of projects and groundwater extraction rates.
-If projects are implemented, the sustainable yield for the total ELPMA may be as high as 20,00020,800 AFY.
-In the absence of projects, the total sustainable yield for the ELPMA may be closer to 17,00017,800 AFY.
+If projects are implemented, the sustainable yield for the total ELPMA may be as high as 20,800 AFY.
+In the absence of projects, the total sustainable yield for the ELPMA may be closer to 17,800 AFY.
 As with all models, there is uncertainty in the predicted sustainable yield.
 Additional work will be done to reduce the uncertainty over the next 5 years, and the sustainable yield may be better defined based on the implementation of any projects or management actions in the ELPMA.

-The estimated sustainable yield for just the Epworth Gravels was determined from the Future Baseline scenario, Reduction With Projects Scenario 1, and Reduction Without Projects Scenario 2, where results from 0%, 15%, 10%, and 12% reductions respectively, in the 2015 to 2017 average pumping in the Epworth Gravels could be evaluated relative to groundwater level hydrographs, (Table 2-16).
+The estimated sustainable yield for just the Epworth Gravels was determined from the Future Baseline scenario, Reduction With Projects scenario, Reduction Without Projects Scenario 1, and Reduction Without Projects Scenario 2, where results from 0%, 15%, 10%, and 12% reductions respectively, in the 2015 to 2017 average pumping in the Epworth Gravels could be evaluated relative to groundwater level hydrographs, (Table 2-16).
 The Epworth Gravels pumping rate in the Future Baseline scenario was 1,497 AFY, in the Reduction With Projects scenario it was 1,273 AFY, in the Reduction Without Projects Scenario 1 it was 1,348 AFY, and in the Reduction Without Projects Scenario 2 it was 1,318 AFY.
 The hydrographs suggest that an Epworth Gravels Aquifer pumping rate of about 1,320 AFY, plus or minus 20 AFY, would be sustainable.
-This is lower thanclose to the 1,5181,290 AFY estimated for the historical sustainable yield of the
+This is close to the 1,290 AFY estimated for the historical sustainable yield of the Epworth Gravels Aquifer discussed in Section 2.4.3.4.